Dynamic Variation:

 12 slices of fenalår (salted and dried leg of lamb)

-4 soft flatbreads (or lefse, which can be bought in most supermarkets in Norway) or wheat tortillas.
+4 soft flatbreads (or lefse, which you can find in most supermarkets in Norway) or wheat tortillas.

 125 g cream cheese (plain or with herbs)